mmistakes/so-simple-theme/_posts/blog/https/github.com/sheffield-bioinformatics-core/sheffield-bioinformatics-core.github.io/blob/master/_posts/blog/2018-01-30-Festival-of-Genomics.md

 # Festival of Genomics, London 2018

-Our Core Associate Scientific Director, Dr. Dennis Wang, is chairing a session at the Festival of Genomics being held in January 30-31st in London.
+Our Core Associate Scientific Director, Dennis Wang, is chairing a session at the Festival of Genomics being held in January 30-31st in London.
+Winston Hide, our Core Scientific Director, will be one of the speakers at this session.

 The [Festival of Genomics](http://www.festivalofgenomicslondon.com) is a three day conference and exhibition for anyone generating, using, or studying genomic information.